 We've seen a lot of amazing stuff come out of Intermot 2018.
-News out of Cologne has been full of new bikes that have blown our collective socks off.
+The news from Cologne has been full of new bikes that have blown our collective socks off.
 Some, like Indian's stunning FTR 1200, we've been waiting for forever.
 Others, like Suzuki's surprising Katana reboot and the phenomenal SV650X, we didn't know we wanted until we saw them.
 As is the case with any large bike show like Intermot or EICMA, these big announcements by major OEMs tend to overshadow products from lesser-known or non-traditional sources.
 For example, the biggest story out of Intermot 2018 is a military prototype developed by a Japanese-American partnership that just may change the way we look at combat mobility.

 Introducing the MOSPEADA Project.
 Developed by the Japanese engineering and design firm AramakiTech in cooperation with Boston Dynamics, the MOSPEADA—which stands for Military Operation Soldier Protection Emergency Aviation Drive Armor, the most ridiculous backronym since the U.S.A.F rolled out its REDHORSE combat engineers in the 60s—is a combination survival and armed reconnaissance vehicle.
 Inspired by both the late70s/early 80s Japanese superbikes and mecha anime of lead designer Shinji Aramaki's youth, the MOSPEADA uses cutting-edge variable robotics technology developed by Boston Dynamics to create a powerful, versatile, modular vehicle for the modern military.